obedsayyad/commutetimely-ios/README.md

 - **📊 Analytics Dashboard** - Track your commute patterns and arrival accuracy
 - **💎 Premium Subscriptions** - Unlimited trips with RevenueCat integration
 - **🌙 Dynamic Island** - Live commute updates directly in the Dynamic Island (iOS 16+)
-- **🔐 Secure Authentication** - Sign in with Apple, Google, or email via Clerk
+- **🔐 Secure Authentication** - Sign in with Apple, Google, or email via Supabase

 ## 🏗️ Architecture